VidyashreeMallesh/train-accident-prevention/README.md

 LED lights and
 buzzers

-# setup the model as shown in the circuit diagram
+# model setup
-Connect the components and plug the Arduino Uno board power jack to your laptop/PC.
+Connect the components as shown in the circuit diagram and plug the Arduino Uno board power jack to your laptop/PC.

 # arduino ide
 Install Arduino IDE.